Hopscotch: Origin

-According to Ulrich Schädler, the origin of hopscotch is still enigmatic, although he firmly states it is an early modern game.
-Nonetheless, there are claims for a greater age of this game.
+According to the German archeologist Ulrich Schädler, the origin of hopscotch is unknown, and there is no evidence that the game existed before the 16th century.
 B. B. Lal states (without evidence) that hopscotch was played c.1200 to 600–500 BCE during the Painted Grey ware era of India.
 Among the games prohibited by Buddha there is an entry that is reminiscent of hopscotch, but not specific enough to enable us to actually identify the game.

 Despite speculation that an ancient form of hopscotch was played by Roman children and soldiers, there is no evidence for this.

 The first recorded references to the game in the English-speaking world date to the late seventeenth century, usually under the name "scotch-hop" or "scotch-hopper(s)".
 A manuscript Book of Games compiled between 1635 and 1672 by Francis Willughby refers to 'Scotch Hopper‥.
 They play with a piece of tile or a little flat piece of lead, upon a boarded floor, or any area divided into oblong figures like boards'.
 In Poor Robin's Almanack for 1677, the game is referred to as "Scotch-hoppers".
 The entry states, "The time when schoolboys should play at Scotch-hoppers."
 The 1707 edition of Poor Robin's Almanack includes the following phrase...
 "Lawyers and Physicians have little to do this month, so they may (if they will) play at Scotch-hoppers."
 In 1828, Webster's American Dictionary of the English Language also referred to the game as 'Scotch-hopper' ... 'a play in which boys hop over scotches and lines in the ground.'